WilliamKohlman/week-two/notes.md

 ## wget

 Other people attempted to download and use it first, which showed some issues that were resolved quickly.
+I at first tried to use just the wget command without wget.exe to see if I could replicate the issues others showcased on Discord, which I did.
+Then I used the proper notation but ran into more errors.

-Following those steps, I still ran into the same errors they did.
-I fiddle around with it for a good hour.
+I fiddled around with it for a good hour.
 I couldn't get wget to work so I found a work around.
 I copied wget.exe to each of the subfolders I needed it.
 This seemed to work so I left it at that and was going to ask for furhter help the next day at a more reasonable time.
 Then I googled the error I got
->wget.exe : The term 'wget.exe' is not recognized as the name of a cmdlet, function, script file, or operable program.
-Check the spelling of the name, or if a path was included, verify that the path is correct and try again

-and after reading some answers that didn't help me I went back to the course instructions and realized that I had moved wget.exe to my C: drive and to to C:/Windows...
+> wget.exe : The term 'wget.exe' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again and after reading some answers that didn't help, I went back to the course instructions and looked at my C:\ and realized that I had moved wget.exe to my C:\ drive and not to C:/Windows...
 :facepalm:
 So I moved it over properly and then deleted the contents of my folders and ran the required commands again to ensure everything worked, which it did.